marcusoftnet/marcusoftnet.github.io/_posts/2023-07-04-using-google-drive-and-slides-as-report-generator.md

   - Life of a consultant
 ---

-At my current job we are using Google Cloud Platform, which is awesome since it opens up so many services that exists in the Google ecosystem.
+At my current job, we are using Google Cloud Platform, which is awesome since it opens up so many services that exist in the Google ecosystem.

 The other week a need arose to create reports based on data, from a template.
-We were wondering for awhile and then decided that Google Slides could be up for the job.
+We were wondering for a while and then decided that Google Slides could be up for the job.
 It was.
-But there were quite a lot of small hoops to jump around in, especially considering that there were so many different version, languages and ways to do things.
+But there were quite a lot of small hoops to jump around in, especially considering that there were so many different versions, languages, and ways to do things.

 Here's my plan: